MicrosoftEdge/WebView2Feedback/specs/Print.md

 # Examples
 ## Print

-You can use `Print` method to programmatically open a print dialog without end user interaction.
-Currently devs are using Javascript window.print() using WebView2 ExecuteScriptAsync api to invoke browser print preview dialog.
+You can use the `Print` method to programmatically open a print dialog without end user interaction.
+Currently devs are using JavaScript `window.print()` using the `CoreWebView2.ExecuteScriptAsync` API to invoke the browser print preview dialog.
 But there isn't a way to invoke open the system print dialog programmatically nor will `window.print()` work if script is disabled on the page, or the document is a PDF or other non-HTML document.

 // This example shows the user a print dialog.
 If `printDialogKind` is COREWEBVIEW2_PRINT_DIALOG_KIND_BROWSER_PRINT_PREVIEW, opens a browser print preview dialog, otherwise opens a system print dialog.